 The most symbolic cooperative venture Xunaa Shuká Hít (roughly translated as Huna Ancestors’ House) now stands proudly on the shoreline of Bartlett Cove.
 Working closely with a team of clan leaders, craftsmen, planners, architects, and cultural resource specialists, the building reflects a traditional architectural style reminiscent of ancestral clan houses, but suitable for the needs of the community today.
 The focal point of the Tribal House is a large open gathering area with a central fire pit, but visitor’s eyes will also be drawn to the elaborately carved and painted house front, four richly detailed massive cedar interior house posts and an interior panel - or house screen - which depicts the stories of the four primary Huna Tlingit clans.
-Soon, totem poles will flank the building.
+In 2017, totem poles were installed to flank the building.
 These precious cultural elements impart spiritual value to the Tribal House, but as importantly, their design and completion has expanded the circle of tribal members who share in cultural knowledge.
 The 2,500 square foot structure will serve as a venue for tribal members to reconnect with their traditional homeland, life-ways, and ancestral knowledge; and a focal point for conveying the story of the Huna Tlingit to the visiting public.

 To properly dedicate the house, traditional protocols were followed.
 The tree ceremony acknowledged the trees that provided the materials to build the house and canoes.
 A traditional naming ceremony breathed life into the house, and proclaimed to all that Xunaa Shuká Hít would serve as an anchor for past, present, and future generations.
 For their longstanding collaboration, the Park and HIA were presented with the NPS Director’s Partnership Award.
 Superintendent Philip Hooge stated, “We stood together on each other's shoulders and we were able to reach high.
 That this symbol of diversity, inclusion and enhanced connections occurred on the 100th anniversary of the NPS is poignant as we step into the next century.”